PCC Division in IDPA 2020

 Here is a list of the 2017 IDPA Firearms Divisions:

 8.2.7 Pistol Caliber Carbine Division (PCC) Requirements: Rifles permitted for use in PCC must be semi-automatic and have a minimum barrel length of 10”.
 Carbines must be designed to be fired from the shoulder and have a butt stock installed.
 Authorized pistol caliber cartridges include 9mm, .357 Sig, .40 S&W, 10mm, and .45 ACP.
-Magazine capacity is 10 rounds plus one in chamber to total 11 in carbine at one time.
+Magazine capacity is 30 rounds.
 Starting condition with PCC is locked and loaded at the low ready, unless otherwise specified on written stage description.

 PCC Division Permitted Features and Modifications (Inclusive list):